Keep the RURAL in “Rural Residential”

 The natural appeal of York County and Historic Triangle is quickly disappearing, as uncontrolled development consumes the last vestiges of our region’s character.

-We are citizen volunteers, dedicated to protecting the rural atmosphere and natural diversity of York County and the Historic Triangle.
-We are concerned about recent population growth, made possible by rezoning.
+We are citizens and volunteers, dedicated to protecting the rural communities & natural diversity of York County & the Historic Triangle.
+We are concerned about the recent population explosion, made possible by imprudent rezoning.

-Developers have routinely purchased land with the intention to rezone for highter density housing developments, and rezonings have been easy to obtain.
 The 2015 Comprehensive Plan predicted 440 new homes in Upper York by 2021.
-Instead, over 3,200 homes have been built or approved since 2015.
-85% of these homes were allowed because of rezonings.
+Remarkably, over 3,200 homes have been built or approved since 2015.
+This means an extraordinary 85% of these homes were allowed because of rezonings.

 Our mission is to advocate for measured, smart growth to enhance our community, attract tourism, and make life better for all residents of York County, James City County, and Williamsburg.

 We strive to educate ALL Citizens on where elected officials stand on the critical issues of Conservation & Preservation!
 When they are “wrong” it leaves irreversible damage to our Neighborhoods.

 Our vision is to identify key areas for conservation, and to advocate for improved quality in the infrastructure of future development.

 1. Curb Urbanization of York County, James City County and Williamsburg by:

 - seeking recognition and protection of our historic heritage.

 - identifying and securing our remaining rural and potential conservation space.